rackerlabs/rackspace-how-to/content/rackspace-email/view-and-read-rackspace-email-headers.md

 ### Understanding email headers

 The following header is an example of a **spoofed** message.
-If you suspect that you have received a spoofing email, please see [Email spoofing explained](/how-to/email-spoofing-explained) for further instruction.
+If you suspect that you have received a spoofing email, see [Email spoofing explained](/how-to/email-spoofing-explained) for more information.

     Delivered-To:	boss@yourdomainexample.com<br>
     Return-Path:	<spoofer@yourdomainexample.com><br>